lingnath/Loan-Default-Prediction-for-Small-Businesses/README.md

 # Loan-Default-Predictions-for-American-Small-Businesses

-The data used can be collected from the following link below https://www.kaggle.com/mirbektoktogaraev/should-this-loan-be-approved-or-denied
+The data used can be collected from the following link below <br>
+https://www.kaggle.com/mirbektoktogaraev/should-this-loan-be-approved-or-denied

 If the dataset and/or link no longer exists, please contact me at nathanling9730@gmail.com and I will send it to you accordingly.